pschafran/purc/README.md

 ### Step 2: get files ready ###
 You will need to get the following things ready:

-* **Configuration file** - This contains all the file names and parameters information that PURC needs.
+* **Configuration file** - This contains the file names and parameters that PURC needs.
 There are several examples come with the PURC distribution (open them in TextWrangler or similar text editor).

 * **Barcode sequence file** - fasta format.
 PURC uses this file to identify barcodes in the sequencing reads.
 The sequence name is the barcode name.